 At our school we believe that Learning Outside the classroom gives children an opportunity to take their learning further than a classroom environment would usually allow.
 The outdoors can provide space and freedom for a type of learning that is difficult to replicate indoors.
 Over the last few years we have worked together as a school to consider how learning outside the classroom can be developed as a key element in our whole school curriculum.

 We have developed our own school allotment, a memorial garden, redeveloped parts of the grounds into discovery gardens, developed Forest School provision with Communitree, used a lottery grant to redevelop our EYFS outdoor area and started to develop outdoor spaces for each of our classrooms.
-To find out more about Communitree click here to visit our page about their links to our school.

 Essentially learning outside the classroom may involve:

 - Visits within and beyond the local community